Wendell Gibbs

 Wendell Nathaniel Gibbs Jr. (born March 21, 1954) is a bishop in the Episcopal Church in the United States of America.
 He served the Diocese of Michigan between 2000 and 2020 as its tenth diocesan bishop.

 Personal life

 Gibbs was born, on March 21, 1954, and grew up in Washington, DC.
 He earned a bachelor's degree in business administration from Towson University.
 After graduating from Towson in 1977, he worked several years at various businesses.

 He enrolled in Seabury-Western Theological Seminary in 1984, and graduated in 1987 with a Master of Divinity degree.
 He has since served as President of the Alumni/ae Association and as a member of the Board of Trustees of the seminary, including a term as Vice President of the Board.

-Gibbs married with his wife, Karlah Ambrose York, on August 19, 1989, and lives with her in Detroit, Michigan.
+Gibbs married with his wife, Karlah Ambrose York, on August 19, 1989, and lives with her in Lewis Center, Ohio.
 He has two stepchildren and two grandchildren.